 The ECB is responsible for the granting of banking licences, with the exception of credit institutions seeking authorisation under section 9A of the Central Bank Act 1971 (as amended).

 The Central Bank remains responsible for the supervision of activities defined in the SSMR as non-core.

 Those institutions defined as Less Significant will continue to be directly supervised by Central Bank supervision teams.
 A list of these institutions can be found here.

-In addition the Central Bank of Ireland is responsible for oversight of liquidity and conduct of business for branches of non-Irish licensed banks operating in Ireland.
+In addition, the Central Bank remains responsible for oversight of liquidity, conduct of business and anti-money laundering for branches of non-Irish EEA licensed banks operating in Ireland.